List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app — Verify the owner’s name, registration date, and current insurance status.
-This is crucial for authenticity.
+1. Check RC details on Parivahan app — Verify the owner’s name, vehicle registration date, fuel type, and current insurance status.
+Make sure it matches the physical RC book and the seller’s ID.

-- Check odometer reading — Compare this with service records.
-If the kilometers are low but the pedals or steering wheel show significant wear, the odometer might be tampered with.
+3. Check odometer reading — Compare the dashboard odometer with the service records.
+Be suspicious if the pedals or steering wheel show significant wear but the odometer is very low.

-- Cold start test — Arrange to see the car when it hasn’t been started for several hours.
-Hard starting, excessive smoke, or strange noises indicate potential engine issues.
+4. Cold start test — Arrange to see the car when it hasn’t been driven for several hours.
+A hard start, excessive smoke, or unusual noises during a cold start can indicate engine issues.

-- Check all electricals — Operate all power windows, central locking, ORVMs, music system, sunroof (if present), and reverse camera.
+9. Check all electricals — Test every power window, central locking, ORVM adjustments, headlights, taillights, indicators, fog lights, music system, and the reverse camera.

 Insider Checks

-THE BRAKE & ACCELERATOR PEDAL TEST.
-Carefully examine the rubber pads on the brake and accelerator pedals.
-A car with 30,000-50,000 km should still have clear grooves and texture.
-If the pedals are smooth, shiny, or worn flat, the car has likely done significantly more kilometers—pedals typically lose grooves after 1 lakh km.
-If you see brand new pedal rubbers on a 3-4 year old car, it’s a huge red flag; someone might be trying to hide the real usage.
-Missing this could cost you ₹50,000-₹1,00,000 in overpaying for a high-mileage car.
+THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector).
+Look closely at the rubber pads on the brake and accelerator pedals.
+A car with genuinely low kilometres, say under 30,000 km, should have clear grooves and texture on these pads.
+If the pedals are smooth, shiny, or worn flat, the car has almost certainly done significantly more kilometres than claimed—pedals typically lose their grooves after 1 lakh km.
+If you see brand new pedal rubbers on a 3-4 year old car, that’s a huge red flag; someone’s trying to hide the real usage.
+Cost if missed: ₹50,000-₹1,50,000 for a car with inflated value due to fake mileage.

 THE STEERING WHEEL WEAR TEST.
-Run your hands around the steering wheel, focusing on the 10 and 2 o’clock positions.
-These are the spots that wear first from daily grip.
-A genuinely low-kilometer car will have uniform texture all around.
-If 10 and 2 are noticeably smoother, shinier, or more worn than the 6 o’clock position, the car has seen a lot of driving, regardless of what the odometer says.
-Overlooking this could lead to ₹40,000-₹80,000 in overpayment.
+Run your hands around the steering wheel, specifically at the 10 and 2 o’clock positions where drivers typically grip.
+These spots wear first from daily use.
+A genuinely low-kilometre car will have uniform texture all around the wheel.
+If the 10 and 2 o’clock positions are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a lot, regardless of what the odometer says.
+Cost if missed: ₹30,000-₹80,000 due to overpaying for a high-usage vehicle.

 THE DOOR HINGE SAG TEST.
-Open each door fully and gently lift the outer edge upward.
+Open each door one by one and gently lift the outer edge upward.
 There should be almost no play or vertical movement.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during an accident repair.
-If a passenger door sags more than the driver’s door, that specific door was likely replaced.
-Fixing saggy hinges can cost ₹5,000-₹15,000 per door.
+Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door might have been removed and reinstalled, possibly after an accident repair.
+If, for instance, the passenger door sags more than the driver’s door, it could mean that specific door was replaced.
+Cost if missed: ₹5,000-₹15,000 per door for hinge repair or replacement, plus potential alignment issues.

 THE PAINT THICKNESS / FRIDGE MAGNET TEST.
 Invest in a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
-Factory paint is usually 100-130 microns thick.
-Readings above 200 microns almost certainly mean the panel has been repainted due to an accident.
-If you don’t have a gauge, use a simple fridge magnet—it will stick weaker to repainted surfaces because of the extra paint or filler layer.
-Pro tip: always check the ROOF.
-Nobody repaints the roof unless there was a serious accident.
-Missing significant accident damage can cost ₹50,000-₹2,00,000 in future repairs or reduced resale.
+Factory paint on a Tata Sierra typically measures between 100-130 microns.
+Readings above 200 microns strongly suggest the panel has been repainted, likely due to accident damage.
+If you don’t have a gauge, use a simple fridge magnet—it will stick weaker, or not at all, to areas with extra layers of paint or body filler.
+Crucially, always check the ROOF; very few people repaint the roof unless there was a serious accident or hail damage.
+Cost if missed: ₹50,000-₹2,00,000 for undisclosed accident history and structural issues.

 THE TYRE DATE CODE CHECK.
-Look at the sidewall of each tyre for a 4-digit number inside an oval (e.g., “2523” means week 25 of 2023).
-If the car is from 2023 but the tyres are from 2019, it either had very old stock tyres or the car is older than claimed.
-If all four tyres have different dates, it suggests multiple replacements, indicating high usage or uneven wear issues.
-New tyres for a Sierra cost ₹28,000-₹40,000.
+Look for a four-digit number embossed in an oval on the tyre sidewall (e.g., “2523” means week 25 of 2023).
+Compare this to the car’s manufacturing year.
+If the car is from 2023 but the tyres are from 2019, they are either old stock or the car is older than claimed.
+If all four tyres have different date codes, it suggests multiple replacements, often indicating high usage or uneven wear due to underlying mechanical issues.
+Cost if missed: ₹28,000-₹45,000 for a new set of tyres, plus potential alignment/suspension repairs.

 THE OBD2 SCANNER TEST.
-Spend ₹800-₹1,500 on a Bluetooth OBD2 scanner.
-Plug it into the port under the dashboard (usually near the steering column) and use a free app like Torque or Car Scanner.
-The ECU stores the real odometer reading and hidden error codes.
-If the OBD reading doesn’t match the dashboard, you have confirmed odometer fraud.
-Additionally, check for any stored or pending error codes that might indicate underlying engine or electrical problems.
-This small investment can save you lakhs by uncovering hidden issues or confirming fraud.
+Spend ₹800-₹1,500 on a Bluetooth OBD2 scanner (available online), plug it into the port under the dashboard, and use a free app like Torque or Car Scanner.
+The ECU often stores the car’s real odometer reading, which you can cross-verify against the dashboard.
+More importantly, it will reveal any hidden or pending error codes that the seller might have cleared just before your visit.
+If the OBD reading doesn’t match the dashboard, it’s confirmed fraud.
+Cost if missed: Potentially lakhs for a car with critical, hidden engine or transmission faults.

 Common Scams to Watch For (India 2026)

-Kms Rollback.
-This is a widespread scam where the odometer is tampered with to show a much lower reading, making the car appear less used and worth more.
-Always cross-reference the odometer with service history records, PUC certificates, and physical wear (pedals, steering).
-If the rear tyre wear contradicts the claimed kilometers, it’s a major red flag.
+Kms Rollback (Odometer Tampering).
+This is one of the most common scams.
+Sellers tamper with the odometer to show a lower reading, making the car appear less used and more valuable.
+Always cross-check the odometer reading with service records, PUC certificates, and physical wear on pedals, steering, and tyres.
+If the numbers don’t add up, walk away.

 Fake Service Records.
-Some sellers forge service stamps or create fake digital records.
-Always cross-check the VIN (Vehicle Identification Number) with the authorized Tata service center via a phone call to verify the service history.
-Gaps in service records or sudden changes in service locations can be suspicious.
+Some sellers forge service stamps or create fake digital records to show a clean history.
+Always cross-check the VIN (Vehicle Identification Number) with the authorized Tata service centre via a phone call.
+They can verify the actual service history associated with that specific VIN.
+Gaps or inconsistencies in service records are red flags.

-Chassis or Engine Number Tamper.
-This is a serious fraud, often associated with stolen or scrapped vehicles.
-Verify that both the chassis number (on the car’s body) and the engine number match the RC book and the Parivahan app records.
-Any signs of grinding or re-stamping are immediate deal-breakers.
+Chassis or Engine Number Tampering.
+This is extremely serious, often indicating a stolen vehicle or one restored from scrap.
+Always verify both the chassis and engine numbers match precisely with the RC book and the Parivahan app records.
+Any signs of grinding, re-stamping, or welding around these numbers mean you should immediately cancel the deal.

 Pending Loan / Hypothecation.
-The seller might not have cleared an existing loan on the car, meaning the bank still has a claim on it.
-Always verify the RC book clearly states “No Hypothecation.”
-Never complete the sale until the hypothecation is officially removed from the RC.
+The seller might not have cleared an existing loan on the car, meaning the bank still holds a lien (hypothecation) on the RC.
+If you buy such a car, you become responsible for the outstanding loan.
+Always verify that the RC book clearly states “No Hypothecation” before making any payment.
+You can also check on the Parivahan app.

 Seller’s Guide — How to Maximize Your Tata Sierra Resale